 Gum recession is one of the most common dental problems.
 Most people don't even know they have it because of how slowly it occurs.
 The first sign of this problem is usually tooth sensitivity.
 You might also see that a tooth looks longer than usual, and you can usually feel a notch near the gum line.

 Ignoring this condition or thinking it will go away on its own is not a good idea.
 If you think you are suffering from gum recession, schedule an appointment right away so we can repair your gums and stop any further problems.
 We will assess to examine the extent of the damage and determine the method of treatment.

 How is gum recession treated?

-If the gum recession in your mouth is minor, Dr. Joshi will likely deep clean the affected area.
+If the gum recession in your mouth is minor, one of our dentists will likely deep clean the affected area.
 Doing this will carefully remove any tartar and plaque that has built up on your teeth and root surfaces below the gum line.
 The exposed root area is then smoothed out to make it harder for bacteria to attach itself.
 We might also administer antibiotics to eliminate any harmful bacteria that may remain.

 However, if your gum recession has resulted in the loss of too much bone and deep pockets, we may need to do surgery on your gums to prepare the damage.
 There are multiple kinds of surgical procedures that we use to treat receding gums.
 After assessing the damage, we will determine the best course of action given your personal needs.

 How do I prevent gum recession?